hacksu/Chrome-Extensions-Lesson/readme.md

 }
 ```

-The shell of our extension is complete.
-So, first thing to note here.
+At this point, we have a functional extension.
+The manifest.json file is the heart of your Chrome extension, essentially a config file.
 Web browsers are a constantly evolving software, and behaviors that used to behave a certain way will eventually become deprecated.
 Manifest version 2 is scheduled to be deprecated in June of 2024.

 You may have heard about the anti-adblock changes coming to Chrome later this year (2024).
 As of now, Adblockers currently run on manifest version 2, and currently rely on large sets of rules (upwards of 300k) which determine whether content on a page is an ad.
 You can view some example rule lists [here.](https://easylist.to/) The forced upgrade to ```"manifest_version": 3``` significantly limits the number of rules that an extension can run (up to 30k), which greatly limits the effectiveness of adblockers.

 For our purposes, Manifest version 3 signifies that our web extension is up to date with the latest features and web standards, but this is not necessary to develop an extension locally.

 As an optional step, we can add an icon to our extension.
-Add an icon image file to your project, and add the following to the manifest.json file.
+Add an icon image file to your project somewhere within your folder (commonly within a subfolder, ```/images/```), and add the following to the manifest.json file.

 ```json
 "icons": {